ScilifelabDataCentre/dds_cli/docs/user.rst

 .. note::

-   When running the commands, remember to make a note of whether or not any information or error messages are understandable and if there’s anything we need to improve on, including the documentation on this page.
+   When running the commands, remember to make a note of whether or not any information or error messages are understandable and if there’s anything we need to improve on, including the documentation in this section.

-As a *Unit Admin* or *Unit Personnel* account, you should be able to run all commands successfully.
-As a *Researcher* however, you will only be able to run the `info` command, unless you're a *Project Owner* for a specific project.
-In this case you should only be able to handle other Project Owners and Researchers which are involved in the project you are set as Project Owner in.
+From a *Unit Admin* or *Unit Personnel* account, you should be able to run all commands successfully.
+From a *Researcher* however, you will only be able to run the `info` command, unless you're a *Project Owner* for a specific project.
+In this case you should only be able to handle other Project Owners and Researchers that are involved in the project you are set as Project Owner in.

 Although Project Owners and Researchers should not be able to successfully run most of these commands, we ask you to try these out anyway, and report back if anything unexpected happens.